 As you can see, having the foundations set in place will help you to strategise and communicate with consistency to market.
 And, I bet by now you’re like, wow she says consistency a lot?
 Sure do!
 It’s so important, humans are creatures of habit.
 So, it’s important your audience know exactly who you are, what you stand for, and why they should buy from you, which helps to build trust and loyalty.

 If the brand messaging is constantly changing, it’s hard for your audience to understand your brand and whether they want to associate with it.
 It’s here that most businesses run into trouble without realising it.

-Connecting with likeminded businesses within your field help to not only make some kick ass connections, it can help you to gain potential referral clients, and to collaborate, helping you to reach new people within your target market.
+Connecting with like-minded businesses within your field help to not only make some kick-ass connections, but it can also help you to gain potential referral clients, and to collaborate, helping you to reach new people within your target market.

 Understanding these fundamentals will help you lay down a blueprint.
-Once you nail that, every other aspect of your brand from business relationships, customer service, employees, culture and so on, should fit within the mould of what you have created.
+Once you nail that, every other aspect of your brand from business relationships, customer service, employees, culture, and so on, should fit within the mold of what you have created.

 Happy brand building.